TheHive-Project/TheHiveDocs/admin/default-configuration.md

-You can find below the default configuration settings of TheHive:
+You can find the default configuration settings of TheHive below:

 ```
 # maximum number of similar cases